 In the early years reforms were based on the Russian model with Russian help and advice.
 Ambitious five year plans were instigated to control the development of industry and agriculture.
 The five year plan 1953-57 was a success with a 14% annual industrial growth rate; but by the end of 1957 the Chinese leadership began to think the rigid Stalinist model was inappropriate for China.

 A number of mass campaigns were instigated that reinforced the feeling of unity.
 In 1952 there was a health campaign against the 'Five Poisonous Things' (mosquitoes; flies; rats; body lice and fleas).
 Everyone was expected to make a contribution; at Yenching University, Beijing the quota was for each person to kill two flies a day; twenty mosquitoes a week and one rat a week.
 Toilets were covered, rat holes stopped up, bowls of water emptied out, all to reduce the numbers of these pests.
 Another campaign that exemplified the ‘new thinking’ of the PRC was a ruthless attack on the four olds: ‘old culture, old customs, old habits and old thinking’.
 Temples were demolished together with Confucian schools and Classic books destroyed.
-Although success was limited the main benefit was engendering a community spirit, everyone was expected to make a contribution to help strengthen the new nation of China.
+Food and clothing as well as everything else was rationed.
+One directive that gives a flavor of this time stipulated that a pair of trousers should last nine years: three years worn as new; three years worn as old and three years worn patched.
+Although success was limited, the main benefit was engendering a community spirit, everyone was expected to make a contribution to help strengthen the new nation of China.

 There were disputes to settle on the fringes of China.
 Tibet, considered a part of Qing China, had become independent during the days of the Republic before it was annexed in 1950.
 Further revolts in Tibet in 1959 were harshly put down.
 In 1962 a border dispute ➚ with Russian backed India led to a one month war over the Aksai Chin and NEFA regions.